EXCLUSIVE - Mubarak aide presidency bid an "insult": Islamist rival

 The Brotherhood could also accept a loan if the size of the initial disbursement is reduced so that most of the funds are paid out after a new government takes power following the completion of a presidential vote in June, he added.

-(Additional reporting by Abdelrahman Youssef and Yasmine Saleh; Writing by Marwa Awad; Editing by Tom Pfeiffer and Giles Elgood)
+(Additional reporting by Yasmine Saleh and Patrick Werr; Writing by Marwa Awad; Editing by Tom Pfeiffer and Giles Elgood)